-Among health services professionals with crucial roles in the day to day running of healthcare facilities, medical assistants rank highly as some of the most important.
-Through a combination of administrative and clinical tasks, they ensure that medical facilities run smoothly, and the doctors and nurses don’t get overwhelmed.
+Among health services professionals with crucial roles in the day-to-day running of healthcare facilities, medical assistants rank highly as some of the most important.
+Through administrative and clinical tasks, they ensure that medical facilities run smoothly and that the doctors and nurses can handle the situation.

-As a career path, being a medical assistant is especially appealing thanks to the ease and speed with which one can get started in the field relative to others.
-Being a nurse, for instance, requires no less than 4 years of postsecondary education.
+As a career path, being a medical assistant is especially appealing thanks to the ease and speed of getting started in the field relative to others.
+Being a nurse, for instance, requires at least four years of postsecondary education.
 Medical assistants only need a high school diploma and an optional 12-month training to become certified.

 What Does a Medical Assistant Do?

-Medical Assistance is a rapidly growing field with a growth rate almost twice that of the national average.
+Medical Assistance is a rapidly growing field with a growth rate of almost twice the national average.
 But what exactly do medical assistants do?
-Well, medical assistants perform both administrative and clinical tasks in any health-related environment.
+Medical assistants perform administrative and clinical tasks in any health-related environment.

-As the name implies, it is the job of a medical assistant to provide assistance to healthcare personnel.
-Seeing as their duties are both administrative and clinical, versatility and flexibility are usually of great importance for a medical assistant.
+As the name implies, a medical assistant’s job is to assist healthcare personnel.
+As their duties are administrative and clinical, versatility and flexibility are usually of great importance for a medical assistant.

-Among general tasks you’ll find a medical assistant performing include taking a patient’s vitals, recording historical data and updating patient Information, along with injecting and administering vaccines as directed by the doctor.
+Among general tasks, you’ll find a medical assistant performing include taking a patient’s vitals, recording historical data and updating patient Information, and injecting and administering vaccines as directed by the doctor.

 Specialization Options for Medical Assistants

-As a medical assistant working in a large facility, you are free to choose between a handful of areas of specialization within the field.
+As a medical assistant working in a large facility, you can choose between a handful of areas of specialization within the field.
 These include:

 Clinical Medical Assistant

-While medical assistants are often tasked with both clinical and administrative duties, in a larger medical facility, it pays to specialize so as to increase efficiency.
-Clinical medical assistants perform basic laboratory tests and are responsible for sterilizing medical equipment.
+While medical assistants are often tasked with both clinical and administrative duties, in a larger medical facility, it pays to specialize to increase efficiency.
+Clinical medical assistants perform basic laboratory tests and sterilize medical equipment.

 Administrative Medical Assistant

 Administrative medical assistants focus on administrative tasks instead of clinical ones.
-This includes recording and updating key information, scheduling appointments, filling insurance forms among others.
+This includes recording and updating critical information, scheduling appointments, and filling insurance forms.

 Obstetric Medical Assistant

 An obstetric medical assistant works with an obstetrician or any medical personnel in the OB-GYN department.
-Among other things, they may help with breast exams, pregnant care and minor surgical procedures.
+Among other things, they may help with breast exams, pregnancy care, and minor surgical procedures.

 Ophthalmologic Medical Assistant